MT3DMS UPGRADE

 compatibility considerations, ISOTHM=5 is equivalent to ISOTHM=6 with the first

-sorption constant SP1 (Kd)
+sorption constant SP1 (Kd) set to zero.

 2. Add a new option for specifying